 Filed under: Teeth

-Solution: Be sure to pack a few travel-size tubes of toothpaste, some dental floss, and a travel-size toothbrush in your travel bag and establish a routine as quickly as possible.
+- Solution: Pack a few travel-size tubes of toothpaste, dental floss, and a travel toothbrush in your kit, and establish a routine as quickly as possible.

-Tobacco use.
-Using tobacco products can lead to gum disease by impairing blood flow to your gums, which can cause tooth loss and make you more susceptible to mouth infections.
-Tobacco use affects other aspects of performance, too.
+- Using tobacco products can lead to gum disease by reducing blood flow to your gums, which can lead to tooth loss and mouth infections.

-Poor nutrition.
-Eating right can be challenging in the field.
-The stress of combat and training missions can dampen your appetite and—let’s face it—MREs aren’t the same as a good, home-cooked meal.
-But not eating enough food or not eating a variety of foods can cause vitamin and mineral deficiencies that reduce your ability to fight infections.
+- Eating right can be challenging in the field.
+But not eating enough food or the right foods can cause vitamin and mineral deficiencies that reduce your ability to fight oral infections.

-Solution: Although MREs can’t replicate the tastes of home, they are nutritionally balanced to prevent vitamin and mineral deficiencies among Warfighters during training and combat missions.
-It’s important to eat a variety of MREs and to eat as many of the different components as you can to make sure you get all the nutrients they provide.
+- Solution: Although MREs can’t replicate the tastes of a home-cooked meal, they’re nutritionally balanced to prevent vitamin and mineral deficiencies.
+Eat a variety of MREs and as many of the components as you can to make sure you get all the nutrients they provide.

-Stress.
-There’s no doubt that stress adversely affects many aspects of performance and overall health, to include dental health.
+- Too much stress can adversely affect your performance and overall health, including dental health.
 Stress can cause dry mouth and sore, inflamed gums.

 Good oral health means more than just brushing your teeth.
 Flossing and brushing your teeth at the gumline, contact areas, tongue, and any trouble areas your dentist or hygienist has pointed out—plus brushing after sugary snacks or beverages—are all important to good oral health.
 According to the Army Public Health Command, poor oral health can negatively impact training, mobilization, and operations.
 Visit the American Dental Association’s (ADA) Mouth Healthy website for more oral health information, tips, and news for adults and children.